-In 2016, TyreSafe celebrated 10 years of campaigning to raise awareness of the importance of tyres safety.
+TyreSafe was formed in 2006 to reduce the number of tyre-related incidents on Britain’s roads through raising awareness of the importance of tyre maintenance and the dangrs of defective and illegal tyres.
 TyreSafe receives support from many areas of industry including most major tyre manufacturers, retailers and wholesalers, some associated equipment suppliers and a number of vehicle manufacturers.
 To deliver its messages TyreSafe works closely with a wide range of commercial and government organisations such as the Highways England, RoadSafe, police forces, fire services, councils and many other bodies.

-TyreSafe is increasingly seen as the authority and first point of reference for tyre safety issues.
+TyreSafe is the authority and first point of reference for tyre safety issues.
 It will continue to develop this position through a wide range of education and information programmes which encourage motorists to improve their attitudes and behaviour towards tyre care and safety.

 Prince Michael International Road Safety Award

 The EU Road Safety Charter

 The EU Road Safety Charter was created to reduce the number of deaths and injuries in road accidents across all EU member states and target a 50% reduction by 2010.
-TyreSafe has become the first tyre safety organisation to become a signatory to this important Charter.
+TyreSafe was the first tyre safety organisation to become a signatory to this important Charter.